bradp1tt/bradp1tt/README.md

 <!-- ### on vacation for a few months 🏝 -->

 ;; i made this new github as my 2020 NY resolution to track my learning.
 None of my code here act as my portfolio or indicate how I write code for production.
-Pinned repos are for my personal coding reference.
-Here's music to listen to while browsing my github:
+Pinned repos are code I like to reference.
+Music to listen to while browsing my github:

 🎸 [Survivor's Guilt - Feed me to the Forest](https://www.youtube.com/watch?v=we2obMWz6yA)  (YouTube link)